facebook/react-devtools/README.md

 **If your app is inside an iframe, a Chrome extension, React Native, or in another unusual environment**, try [the standalone version instead](https://github.com/facebook/react-devtools/tree/master/packages/react-devtools).
 Chrome apps are currently not inspectable.

+**If you still have issues** please [report them](https://github.com/facebook/react-devtools/issues/new).
+Don't forget to specify your OS, browser version, extension version, and the exact instructions to reproduce the issue with a screenshot.

 ### Does "Highlight Updates" trace renders?

 Yes, but it's also tracing if a component *may* render.